syncfusion-content/uwp-docs/uwp/SfPivotChart/OLAP/Getting-Started.md

 # Getting Started

-This section covers the information required to create a simple SfPivotChart control bound to OLAP data source and also about creating a WCF service which helps to bind OLAP data to SfPivotChart control through OlapDataManager.
+This section explains about the information required to create a simple SfPivotChart control bound to the OLAP data source and also about creating a WCF service that helps to bind the OLAP data to the SfPivotChart control through the OlapDataManager.

-## Control Initialization
+## Control initialization

 SfPivotChart control can be initialized and added to an application through the following ways: